pajkosmi/FLASH_workshop/workshop.md

 * Kernels are typically found at the finest (leaf) level of the FLASH architecture
   * This design helps modularity, by allowing new functionalities/solvers to be integrated into FLASH without rewriting existing code

-* FLASH is separated into 6 main units:
+* Below outlines 6 of the main units in FLASH:
 #### Driver
 * Controls initialization and evolution of simulations
 * Organizes interaction between units